 iii.
 Text to HTML ratio

-Using links in the emails is essential for conversions.
+Using links in emails is essential for conversions.
 However, using too many links in a single email pulls the attention of the ESP and makes your email hit the SPAM folder.
 It’s very dangerous as it affects your sender reputation score and email deliverability.

 Using an email automation tool like SalesHandy helps the sender to add personalized merge tags.
 This improves your email deliverability and brings your email goals much closer.